Facial Paralysis, Bell’s Palsy, or Eyelid Paralysis

 Schedule a consultation with us

-If you or a loved one is struggling with facial paralysis, eyelid paralysis, or Bell’s palsy, contact Dr. Lujan today to schedule a private consultation.
-She will review your case, perform an in-depth physical evaluation, and create a personalized treatment plan for resolving your concerns.
+If you or a loved one is struggling with facial paralysis, eyelid paralysis, or Bell’s palsy, contact Dr. Paul today to schedule a private consultation.
+He will review your case, perform an in-depth physical evaluation, and create a personalized treatment plan for resolving your concerns.

 Newsletter Sign-Up